An Executive Summary of the GospelMay 29, 2023

 The Sermon on the Mount has always captivated me.
 More than likely, this is because I love it when a proven leader delivers a distilled executive summary or brief, and that is exactly what Jesus does in Matthew 5-7.
 Jesus pulled His “leadership team” (a mixed bag that included former fishermen, a political figure, and a tax collector) away for a strategic mountain retreat to nail down the equivalent of mission, vision, and values for the new venture.

 In much the same way, every executive I know carves out time each year to connect with his or her senior team about these crucial items that steer any enterprise.
 Just like the President delivers a State of the Union address to the country every year, all leaders should also regularly deliver a top-line “State of the Business” address to their organization, articulating the What, the Why, and the How of their organization.
+As Simon Sinek says, if you can't do this, you won't be able to inspire and drive anyone to action.

 I have spent most of my adult life pondering these three chapters at the beginning of Matthew’s account.
 I even spent a couple of years intensely studying them along the way.
 During that period of intense study I profoundly connected with Philip Yancey’s statement regarding the Sermon on the Mount, “If I fail to understand this teaching, I fail to understand Him.”